 Aligning ship finance

-with society’s goals
+with climate goals

 The Poseidon Principles are a framework for assessing and disclosing the climate alignment of ship finance portfolios.
 They create common global baselines that are consistent with and supportive of society’s goals to better enable financial institutions to align their portfolios with responsible environmental impacts.

 The Poseidon Principles are supported by a robust and industry-appropriate climate alignment assessment methodology and carefully considered accountability and enforcement requirements that support practical and robust data collection and analysis practices.
-The Poseidon Principles also establish transparency requirements for Signatories.
+The Poseidon Principles also establish transparency requirements for signatories.

-Principle 1: Assessment of climate alignment
+Principle 1: Assessment

 Principle 2: Accountability